Identification, Images, & Information

 Life Cycle

-Adults have been reported to overwinter in permanent water bodies and disperse to breeding sites during spring; larvae complete development later in the spring and into the early summer; newly emerged adults disperse to overwintering sites later in the summer and into the fall(3)
+Adults overwinter in permanent water bodies and disperse to breeding sites during spring; larvae complete development later in the spring and into the early summer; newly emerged adults disperse to overwintering sites later in summer/fall(3)

 Works Cited